rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-service-manager.rst

 Below we will get into the details of what is outlined above.
 First, let's see an illustration of it in a SmartThings application using the Ecobee Thermostat.

+.. _cloud_service_manager_oauth:

 Authentication using OAuth
 --------------------------

 Any Service Manager authenticated with a third party via OAuth must itself have OAuth enabled.
 This is because eventually the third-party service will call back into the SmartApp and hit the ``/oauth/initialize`` and ``/oauth/callback`` endpoints.

 End user experience